What is a Debt Management Program (DMP)?

 But as your debt places a stranglehold on your household cash flow, missing payments may seem like an inevitability.

-Fortunately, a Debt Management Plan can help you to take control of your debts and improve your household finances
+Fortunately, a Debt Management Plan from a trustee can help you to take control of your debts and improve your household finances.

 What is a Debt Management Plan?